 The recommended river coding system will extend to marine waters and will maintain hydrological connectivity relationships.
-Those river reaches, which are wholly within transitional the waters area, can be assigned database attribute values to identify them transitional Around the transitional water bodv periphery, there will be river reaches, which are partially within transitional waters.
-Thus, we must rely database attributes combined with GIS queries to identify the portions of river reaches that lie within transitional water bodies.
+Those river reaches, which are wholly within the transitional waters area, can be assigned database attribute values to identify them as transitional.
+Around the transitional body water periphery, there will be river reaches, which are partially within transitional waters.
+Thus, we must rely database attributes on combined with GIS queries to identify the portions of river reaches that lie within transitional water bodies.